 - The Academic in charge must also consider the appropriate type of assessments tasks, number of assessment tasks, weighting of assessments tasks, and complexity of the assessment task for the level of the unit.

-The Unit Guide is then moderated by a Quality assessor who ensures that:
+The Unit Guide is then moderated by the Unit Coordinator who ensures that:

 - Suitable topics are planned which will cover the content intended for the Unit;